We compare what's there to find the best deals for you.

 Istanbul has a wide choice of hotels to cater for the tastes and budgets of its many visitors...

 Well-known chains include Barcelo, Best Western, Crowne Plaza, Hilton, Holiday Inn, Novotel, Marriott, Movenpick, Sheraton, Ramada and Swissotel.
-With cost-effective accommodation at all price points, the majority of the chain hotels offer bed and breakfast rates.
+With cheap accommodation at all price points, the majority of the chain hotels offer bed and breakfast rates.

 There is also a wide selection of individual Turkish-run hotels catering to those who prefer to sample more traditional Istanbul hospitality.
 The growing popularity of the city has also led to the opening of boutique and smaller, style-led Istanbul hotels, particularly in the fashionable areas of the city.